 Welcome to WISE

-The WISE Program offers a variety of opportunities that are designed to serve a student's changing needs throughout her four-year college experience.
+The WISE Program offers a variety of opportunities that are designed to serve a student's changing needs throughout the four-year college experience.
 Students admitted into the WISE Program receive merit based scholarships to help with tuition, most often receiving Presidential or Provostial scholarships.
-Specially designed courses introduce the diversity and vast opportunities within science and engineering, and give you first hand experience in a variety of disciplines.
-During your first year, you will join five or six other first year WISE students in a small study group led by an advanced undergraduate mentor devoted to helping you with your coursework.
-You will attend evening programs specially designed for WISE women.
-These programs will introduce you to the opportunities in science and engineering both on and off campus, and help guide you in taking advantage of those opportunities.
-You will receive academic advising from faculty and staff who are familiar with the requirements for your major, and advanced priority registration so you are more likely to get the courses you choose.
-WISE scholars also can choose to live in O'Neil College, a residence hall where many WISE women live and study together.
-Becoming part of WISE introduces you to a supportive community of students, faculty and staff who are committed to helping women pursue their interests in science math and engineering.
+Specially designed courses introduce the diversity and vast opportunities within science and engineering, and give first hand experience in a variety of disciplines.
+During the first year, students will join five or six other first year WISE students in a small study group led by an advanced undergraduate mentor devoted to helping with the transition to college.
+Students attend evening programs specially designed for the WISE program.
+These programs introduce the opportunities in science and engineering both on and off campus, and facilitate taking advantage of those opportunities.
+Students receive academic advising from faculty and staff who are familiar with the requirements of STEM majors, and advanced priority registration that make it more likely that students would get the courses they choose.
+Residential WISE scholars will be grouped together in clusters in certain buildings so students can live and study together.
+WISE students join a supportive community of students, faculty and staff who are committed to helping students pursue their interests in science math and engineering.
 WISE students learn about opportunities for internships and research by being a part of this community.